Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/AddCustomDynamicEntityDataSource/README.md

 1. Create a `DynamicEntityLayer` using the custom data source implementation.
 2. Update values in the layer's `TrackDisplayProperties` to customize the layer's appearance.
 3. Set up the layer's `LabelDefinitions` to display labels for each dynamic entity.
-4. Use `MapView::identifyLayerAsync` to select a dynamic entity and display the entity's attributes in a callout.
+4. Use `MapView::identifyLayerAsync` to select a dynamic entity and display the entity's attributes in a `Callout`.

 ## Relevant API